 “No!”
 I shook my head and moved towards the door at the far side of the room.
 “Let’s go, we can’t wait around all day.”

 John opened his mouth to ask what was wrong before he closed it once more.
 The pair followed me into the next room in silence as all of the joy of victory left the air.
-I couldn’t explain why we needed to rush, all I could do was promise to myself I would apologise later for my rudeness.
+I couldn’t explain why we needed to rush, not without risking the other's lives.

 For now, they would just have to swallow their irritation.
 In the end, it was for their own good.